 Inter-District School Choice

 Some school districts allow children outside their boundaries to attend their schools through the inter-district school choice program.
 Parents are required to apply to each school district separately, and transfers are not guaranteed.
 Children who attend schools outside their home districts through the inter-district school choice program do not get free transportation.
 For additional information about Inter-District Choice, please visit our Inter-District School Choice resource guide or the Department of Elementary and Secondary Education's Choosing a School Guide.

 Massachusetts Academy of Math and Science

-Also known as “Mass Academy,” this school is located in Worcester, MA and is affiliated with Worcester Polytechnic Institute (WPI).
-Mass Academy is a free, co-educational, public school of excellence that enrolls approximately 100 academically accelerated 11th and 12th grade students from across Massachusetts.
+Also known as “Mass Academy,” this school is located in Worcester, Massachusetts and is affiliated with Worcester Polytechnic Institute (WPI).
+Mass Academy is a free, co-educational, public school of excellence that enrolls approximately 100 academically-accelerated 11th and 12th grade students from across Massachusetts.
 Students take rigorous classes at WPI to prepare them for college academics before they graduate high school.

-For more information about enrollment, please visit the Greenfield Commonwealth Virtual School website.
+- For more information about enrollment, please visit the Greater Commonwealth Virtual School website.

 TEC Connections Academy Commonwealth Virtual School (TECCA)